temporalio/documentation/docs/tctl/workflow/query.md

 id: query
 title: tctl workflow query
 sidebar_label: query
-description: How to query Workflow Executions using tctl.
+description: How to send a Query to a Workflow Execution using tctl.
 tags:
   - reference
   - tctl
 ---

-The `tctl workflow query` command queries [Workflow Executions](/docs/concepts/what-is-a-workflow-execution).
+The `tctl workflow query` command sends a Query to a [Workflow Executions](/docs/concepts/what-is-a-workflow-execution).

 `tctl workflow query [<modifiers>]`